Iraneus/betamedneed/about.md

 On Medneed, you can reliably get whatever you need for quality medical care when you need it and where you need it.

-You simply place an order and a dedicated team takes care of everything else so you can save time and focus on what matters to you most.
+You simply place an order and a specialized team takes care of everything else so you can save time and focus on what matters to you most.

 **Why Medneed?**